malewiczK/Non-commercial-projects/README.md

     The number of dummies reduces by one.
     8. The steps 4 to 7 will be run iteratively as long as the condition of significance from step 6 is not met.
     9. At this point all the remaining dummies are significant.
 Classes created this way are the final rating classes.

-After running, Optiparm provides the following output (example table is shown below):
+After running, Optiparm provides the following output:
  1. The number of clients per class
  2. The lower and higher bounds per rating class of the original model values.
  3. The observed defaults percentages (flag into_default_flag equals 1 against all samples within the class).

 Remarks:
  - The input parameters of the model can be tuned in order to get better results.